 PhD opportunity in ice-ocean interaction (modeling)

-We seek motivated candidates with a degree (preferably a M.Sc. or equivalent) in geosciences, physics, mathematics, engineering or related fields.
+We seek motivated candidates with a PhD in geosciences, physics, mathematics, engineering or related fields.
 Basic experience in numerical modeling, good oral and written communication skills are a prerequisite.

 For more information, please contact Andy Aschwanden (email@example.com).